Jingfuju/hw2-sp16/README.md

 Now that we've gone through that hassle, we now face our second problem.
 If you try to submit the form, you get a views error message (Missing template pages/stringify)!

-Add a view in /views/pages such that the <em>@text</em> variable renders "You are nothing!" if the form is blank, but prints "<em>your_name</em> is so <em> your_adjective</em>" if you submit the form.
+Add a view in /views/pages such that the <em>@text</em> variable renders "You are nothing!" if the form is blank, but prints "<em>your_name</em> is so <em> your_adjective</em>" buif you submit the form.
 You should review how to render instance variables in views if you forget!

 (Hint: every request, rails has a hash (dictionary) called <b>params</b>, containing fields that might be useful to you.
 The method <em>blank?</em> may also be helpful.)